DienebiOmbu/odin-recipes/README.md

-# Recipe Website
+# Odin Recipes

-Welcome to the Recipe Website!
+Welcome to Odin Recipes!
 This README provides an overview of the project, including how to set it up, contribute, and use the features available on the site.

 ## Table of Contents
 - [Introduction](#introduction)